Spanish cruiser Cristóbal Colón: Operational history

-Cristóbal Colón was part of the Spanish Navy's 1st Squadron when tensions with the United States were rising after the explosion and sinking of the battleship in the harbor at Havana, Cuba on 15 February 1898.
-The squadron concentrated at São Vicente in Portugal's Cape Verde Islands; departing Cadiz on 8 April.
+Cristóbal Colón was part of the Spanish Navy's 1st Squadron when tensions with the United States were rising after the explosion and sinking of the battleship in the harbor at Havana, Cuba, on 15 February 1898.
+The squadron concentrated at São Vicente in Portugal's Cape Verde Islands; departing Cádiz on 8 April.
 The Spanish–American War began while Cristóbal Colón was at São Vicente.
 Ordered by neutral Portugal in accordance with international law to leave São Vicente within 24 hours of the declaration of war, Cristóbal Colón and the rest of Cervera's squadron departed on 29 April 1898, bound for San Juan, Puerto Rico.
 Cervera's ships reached French-owned Martinique in the Lesser Antilles on 10 May 1898.
 While Cristóbal Colón and the other large ships loitered in international waters, two Spanish destroyers went into Fort-de-France to ask for coal.
 France was neutral and would not supply coal, so the Spanish squadron departed on 12 May 1898 for Dutch-owned Curaçao, where Cervera expected to meet a collier.
 Cervera arrived at Willemstad on 14 May 1898, but the Netherlands was also neutral, and strictly enforced its neutrality by allowing only and her sister ship to enter port and permitting them to load only 600 long ton of coal.
 On 15 May, Cervera's ships departed, no longer bound for San Juan, which by now was under a U.S. Navy blockade, but for as-yet unblockaded Santiago de Cuba on the southeastern coast of Cuba, arriving there on 19 May 1898.
 Cervera hoped to refit his ships there before he could be trapped.
 His squadron was still in the harbor of Santiago de Cuba when an American squadron arrived on 27 May 1898 and began a blockade which would drag on for 37 days.

 Cristóbal Colón was anchored in the entrance channel to the harbor in a position where she could support the harbor's shore batteries, and on 28 May of 1898 was the first unit of Cervera's squadron the American blockaders identified as being at Santiago de Cuba.
 The first American offensive action of the blockade was to attack her.
 At 1400 hours on 31 May 1898, the battleships and and cruiser opened fire on Cristóbal Colón and the shore fortifications at the then-great range of 7,000 yards (6,400 m), and Cristóbal Colón and the coastal artillery returned fire.
 The Americans ceased fire at 1410, and the Spanish at 1500.
 Neither side suffered any casualties.
 The blockade wore on, with Cristóbal Colón and the others enduring occasional American naval bombardments of the harbor.
 Some of her men joined others from the fleet in a Naval Brigade to fight against a U.S. Army overland drive toward Santiago de Cuba.